Egyptian Wafd Party: Role after 2011 revolution

-Parliamentary election, 2011–12
+2011–12 parliamentary election

 Following the 2011 Egyptian revolution, on 13 June 2011 the Wafd Party announced its alliance (the National Democratic Alliance for Egypt) with the Freedom and Justice Party, the political wing of the Islamist Muslim Brotherhood, to present a joint list of candidates for the 2011 parliamentary election.
 Executive members of Wafd have criticized the cooperation of the secular party with the Islamists.
 As the date neared for fielding candidate lists, the Wafd decided to participate in the elections independently, and left the Democratic Alliance for Egypt.

 In the subsequent parliamentary election, the New Wafd Party won 9.2% of the vote, and 38 seats in the 508-seat parliament.
 It was the third-most successful party, after the Islamist Freedom & Justice Party with 213 seats, and the more conservative Islamist Al-Nour Party with 107 seats.
 It had a slim lead over the other main secularist grouping, the Egyptian Bloc.

-Current parliament (2015–present)
+2015–2020

 Elections

 The Wafd Party successfully contested the 2015 parliamentary elections, winning 36 seats, making it the third largest party in parliament.
-At the time it was led by El-Sayyid el-Badawi, and ran as part of the "For the Love of Egypt" electoral alliance.
+At the time it was led by El-Sayyid el-Badawi, and ran as part of the For the Love of Egypt electoral alliance.

+Tensions

+El-Badawi removed various members from the party in 2015, including Badrawi and Essam Shiha, who were leading the Wafd Reform Front, a faction of the party that called for El-Badawi's resignation.
+Members of the Reform Front accused El-Badawi of "manipulating and squandering the party’s money."